fofr/sam-and-paul.com/source/_posts/barcelona-spain.md

 By the Picasso museum we stopped at the BCN design hub, dHUB, for their free wallpaper exhibition.
 Sounds dull, certainly wasn’t.
 Exhibits included a post-it note wall, a rucked up roll of solid paper which formed a stylish shelf, textured papers, paper that changed based on temperature and designs that flowed around wall objects, like sockets and lamps.

-{% figure spain-cadaques-barcelona-156.jpg landscape %}A wall of post-it notes at dHUB wallpaper exhibition{% endfigure %}
+{% figure spain-cadaques-barcelona-156.jpg landscape %}
+A wall of post-it notes at dHUB wallpaper exhibition
+{% endfigure %}

-{% figure spain-cadaques-barcelona-157.jpg landscape %}Wallpaper curving around a light fitting at dHUB wallpaper exhibition{% endfigure %}
+{% figure spain-cadaques-barcelona-157.jpg landscape %}
+Wallpaper curving around a light fitting at dHUB wallpaper exhibition
+{% endfigure %}

 ## Cerveceria Catalana tapas